bitvijays/umbrella-wiki/source/1_Architecture.rst

       :align: center
       :alt: Hardware Block Diagram of the Umbrella Endpoint Peripheral Device showing main communication channels between the motherboard and external peripheral

-      Hardware Block Diagram of the Umbrella Endpoint Peripheral Device showing main communication channels between the motherboard and external peripheral
+      Hardware Block Diagram of the Umbrella Endpoint Peripheral Device showing the main communication channels between the motherboard and external peripheral

-- The ambient sensor hat provides the endpoint device an interface to environmental sensors.
-Several sensor modules are situated on the hat itself and additional sensor modules that could not be accommodated on the standard Hat PCB due to size limitations are provided with connections.
+- The ambient sensor hat provides the endpoint device with an interface to environmental sensors.
+Several sensor modules are situated on the hat itself, and additional sensor modules that could not be accommodated on the standard Hat PCB due to size limitations are provided with connections.

   .. figure:: _static/Images/1_Architecture/Hardware_Block_Diagram_Ambient_Sensor_Hat.png
       :width: 400